 Internal and External Competitions

 Internal competitions are conducted during the Mother Tongue Fortnight Week.
-Pupils, who are keen to participate, will be able to showcase their abilities and competencies in the Malay Language.
+Pupils can showcase their talents through these competitions.
 These competitions also provide additional opportunities for all pupils to further strengthen their language abilities